Avanade/DevOpsHOL/secure-devops-kit-adoscanner/README.md

 1. Press `Proceed to organization`, this will take you back to your ADO environment.
 Which will now have the extension installed.

 ## Create Personal Access Token
 To be able to run the ADO security scanner, the pipeline needs a Service Connection with the right access rights.
-To setup the Service Connection we need a Personal Access Token (PAT)
+To setup the Service Connection we need a Personal Access Token (PAT).
 1. Go to your Personal Access Tokens

     ![alt text](../images/personal-access-tokens.png "")